 What is The Ordinary?

-The Ordinary’s focus is integrity in beauty marketing.
+The Ordinary has a focus on integrity in beauty marketing.
 If their product is made using a familiar technology that’s been around for years, they’re not going to try to make you think it’s an earth-shattering innovation.
 (Which flies in the face of pretty much every beauty commercial you’ve ever seen, right?)
+Their goal is to be totally honest with you about their products and I find that pretty refreshing.

 But how about the products?